Table Of Contents

 At Bgood, pancakes become the undisputed stars of a brunch you can enjoy every day.
 Whether you are looking for a sweet break or a more substantial meal, you will find the answer to your desires here.
 Towers of fluffy pancakes are served with toppings ranging from classic maple syrup to bolder combinations like mango and coconut.
 For savory lovers, the open toast with eggs, salmon and avocado is a real treat.
 With affordable prices and generous portions, Bgood remains a favorite brunch destination in Milan, especially on weekends.

-Check out their social to see the brunch menu in detail.
+Check out their socials to see the brunch menu in detail.

 Fancytoast – Bicocca